 Q: Can ND filters be used with any camera?

 Yes, ND filters can be used with any camera that has interchangeable lenses and filter threads.
 However, it is important to check the filter thread diameter of your lens and ensure that you purchase NDfilters that fit your specific lens.
-There are also filter adapter rings available that can allow you to use ND filters on lenses with different filter thread sizes.
+Use filter adapter rings to utilize ND filters on lenses with different filter thread sizes.

 Q: Are there any drawbacks to using ND filters?</h3>